Who is 'H' in Line of Duty? Meet the suspects

 - He or she is all but certain to be someone senior in the police force, able to pull strings across a wide network of corrupt police officers and protect him/herself from investigation.

 - ‘H’ communicates with the balaclava gang by instant messenger to preserve anonymity.
-The balaclava gang has not met ‘H’ in person and Lisa McQueen says she doesn’t even know ‘H’s actual name.
+The balaclava gang has not met ‘H’ in person – unless ‘H’ is Hastings – and Lisa McQueen says she doesn’t even know ‘H’s actual name.

 - ‘H’ knew about the trackers in the goods at the depot, so must have some access to AC-12 intel